3 Father’s Day Activities for Preteens and Elementary Kids

 I’m so glad He gave me you!

-For those children in our congregation who don’t have dads living with them, we encouraged them to give their cards to people who had been like shepherds or fathers to them.
+If there are kids who don’t have dads living with them, encourage them to give their cards to people who had been like shepherds or fathers to them.

 Sharon Noble